waltsims/TUM_Thesis_Template_CSE/README.md

 ## Background

 This template is built upon one provided by the CSE chair @TUM in 2016.
-Though I am not firmiliar with the origional owner, I owe them much of the credit for this work.
-The origional publisher of this document for CSE was Yoshiyuki Sakai.
+Though I am not familiar with the original owner, I owe them much of the credit for this work.
+The original publisher of this document for CSE was Yoshiyuki Sakai.

 ## Dependencies